 Couples’ Retreats For Immediate and Sustained Results

 Relationship struggles are normal.
-Conflict, distance, mistrust, or ‘we’ve just become housemates’ can all happen at times in every relationship.
-Far from being a sign that everything is broken, these things may actually be useful because they signal unmet needs, hurts that need healing, or hopes and dreams that need to be heard.
+Conflict, distance or mistrust can all happen in every relationship.
+Far from being a sign that everything is broken, these things can help you work through fundamental issues within your relationship.

-The good news is that, managed in a functional way, relationship pain can lead to greater intimacy, deeper relationships, and each person understanding the other better.
+Managed in a functional way, relationship struggles can lead to greater intimacy and deeper relationships.
 The aim of couple’s therapy is to give you the skills to manage conflict, process past hurts, and actively engage in building your own future full of hope.
 By giving couples these skills, we hope as therapists to make ourselves redundant as quickly as possible!

 Which Couples Benefit from Marathon Therapy?

 Couples seek out marathon therapy for a range of reasons, including:

 - emotional disengagement

 - power struggles